Question 1

 Question 10

-Which pair of quantities contains both a scalar and a vector?
+Which pair of quantities contains both scalar and vector quantity?

 The answer is C.